The 15 Best Rooftop Bars In Sydney

 Location: 133 Oxford Street Level 1, Sydney, NSW 2010 Ph: (02) 9360 3333

-If you want something more intimate and lesser-known, check out Ching-a-Lings.
+If you want something more intimate and lesser-known and fashionably grungy, check out Ching-a-Lings.
 This rooftop bar is inspired by New York loft rooftop venues and only has a capacity of about 100 people, which is why it’s so hidden away and hard to find.

 However, once seated, you’re met with a mixture of urban and artistic decor, but this isn’t the place to come for skyline views.
 It’s enclosed and quiet, which is ideal for those looking for an intimate drinking experience.